 But, it does show us that Amazon hasn’t left you all alone in the jungle to fend for yourself.
 If you’re launching a new product and are struggling with the need sales/need reviews cycle, Amazon is offering a helping hand to break you out of the cycle.

 As always, just be sure your product, listing, and customer service are outstanding.
-This will set you up for a great customer experience, which will help translate to positive reviews.
+As a result, it will set you up for a great customer experience and help translate to positive reviews.

 If you haven’t already, enroll your brand in Amazon’s Brand Registry.
-The Early Reviewer Program is one of the many benefits of being brand registered, and we’ve got a good feeling there are more benefits to come.
+Without a doubt, the Early Reviewer Program is one of the many benefits of being brand registered, and we’ve got a good feeling there are more benefits to come.

 Are you brand registered?
 Are you enrolled in Amazon’s Early Reviewer Program?
 What do you think of Amazon’s new review program?

 We’d love to hear from you!
-Leave your comments below.
+Before you go, leave your comments below!